conan-io/docs/reference/commands/create.rst

     #. ``package_info()``

-Steps ``generate()``,  ``build()``, ``package()`` from *Install packages* step will not be called if the package is not being built from source.
+Steps ``generate()``,  ``build()``, ``package()`` from *Install packages* step will not be called if the package is not being built from sources.

 After that, if you have a folder named *test_package* in your project or you call the ``conan create`` command with the ``--test-folder`` flag, the command will call the *conanfile.py* file inside the folder in the following order: